frenchies explained, simply

 Crate

 It’s not uncommon for people to believe that a female dog will make a better pet.
-They don’t think that females will exhibit “alpha” behaviors like humping and/or marking.
-A lot of people think that females are more passive and friendly and that they don’t take part in fighting over dominance, which could NOT be farther from the truth.
+They don’t think that females will exhibit “alpha” behaviours like humping and/or marking.
+A lot of people think that females are more passive and friendly and that they don’t take part in fighting over dominance, but this is often not the case.
 If you check out the structure of dog packs, the females determine the pecking order and rule the roost.
-The result of that behavior is that the females become more stubborn, independent, and territorial than the males.
-These females are much more intent on exercising their control by participating in that “alpha” behavior like humping.
+The result of that behaviour is that the females become more stubborn, independent, and territorial than the males.
+These females are much more intent on exercising their control by participating in that “alpha” behaviour like humping.
 Most fighting will usually break out between two females.

 Males tend to be more affectionate, exuberant, attentive, and even more demanding of attention.
 The males are very attached to their owners, tending to be more dedicated, reliable and less temperamental.
 They are more sociable, more accepting of other pets, playful for years, and take quicker to children.
 Most boys are easily motivated by treats/food, words of praise and are so eager to please that training actually becomes easier.
 Their playful nature, however, can make males more easily distracted.
-The boys are more likely to act silly and more puppy-like, always wanting to play games, no matter what their age.
+Boys are more likely to act silly and more puppy-like, always wanting to play games, no matter what their age.
 The boys are fun-loving until the day they die, whereas girls tend to be more standoffish and dignified the older they get.
-Neutered males rarely exhibit secondary sexual behavior such as marking and lifting their legs or humping.
-Once the testosterone levels recede after neutering, most of these behaviors will disappear if they ever existed.
-Boys who were neutered early* (by six months of age) usually don’t ever raise their leg to urinate.

 So before making your decision on that age old dilemma of male verses female, hopefully this will give you some helpful info to think about.